chris-denny/CDFXHouTools/README.md

 Context: *VOP*\
 A custom triplanar implementation that enables proper xyz-axis specific rotations, edge and blend noise, and axis-mirroring fixes to match other common triplanar methods.
 Outputs include UVs and weights for use with the MtlX Triplanar Textures node.

+NOTE: For an unknown reason, Karma CPU doesn't properly use 'rest' on this node.
+Works on Karma XPU.
+The exposed 'Nodes' hda version works with both.

 ### MtlX Triplanar Textures
 Context: *VOP*\
 A reduced version of the MtlX Triplanar node that supports hex-tiling.
 UVs and weights output from a MtlX Triplanar node must be used.
 Due to the complexity of the UVs and weights creation, it's better to use the MaterialX node Triplanar implmentation instead of re-creating it internally.